Lutf1sk/lmodorg/README.md

 This means no more setting up of specific VFS executables or restarting multiple times to run DynDOLOD and Nemesis, just mount the VFS and do anything you want in it.

-lmodorg also manages the *entire* game folder and not just ```/Data```, and therefore allows installing mods like SKSE, ENBs and Engine Fixes in a managed way while keeping your real game completely clean.
+lmodorg also manages the entire game folder and not just ```/Data```, and allows installing mods like SKSE, ENBs and Engine Fixes in a managed way while keeping your real game clean.

 ## Usage
 lmodorg reads the profile from ```profile.conf```, either in the current working directory or somewhere else with ```-C <PATH>```.